-The answer to: "where did I get this idea from?" or "why did (or should) I read this?"
+Where did I get this idea from?
+Why did (or should) I read this?

-The opening credits of the film Salò or the 120 Days of Sodom include a section dedicated to its bibliografia essenziale that I've always found to be a practical idea, not in the sense of you-must-read-this-to-understand-me, but rather as a way to connect various ideas in a broader network, perhaps a true system.
+The opening credits of the film Salò or the 120 Days of Sodom include a section dedicated to its bibliografia essenziale.

 Then I saw Luke Smith's videos about bibliography formats, primarily for academic use, and so I decided to adapt these techniques to my essential bibliography use case.
-As Luke Smith puts it:
+I like what he says:

 "I haven't read every book here, nor do I own all the books I've read or like.
 I also don't necessarily like all the books I own."